-Non-corporate shareholders generally may deduct "investment interest expense" only to the extent of their "net investment income."
+Noncorporate shareholders generally may deduct "investment interest expense" only to the extent of their "net investment income."
 Investment interest expense of a shareholder will generally include any interest accrued by CPER and any interest paid or accrued on direct borrowings by a shareholder to purchase or carry its shares, such as interest with respect to a margin account.
 Net investment income generally includes gross income from property held for investment (including "portfolio income" under the passive loss rules but not, absent an election, long-term capital gains or certain qualifying dividend income), less deductible expenses other than interest directly connected with the production of investment income.

-To the extent that CPER allocates losses or expenses to you that must be deferred or are disallowed as a result of these or other limitations in the Code, the U.S. Treasury Regulations thereunder, or other U.S. federal income tax authorities, you may be taxed on income in excess of your economic income or distributions (if any) on your shares.
-As one example, you could be allocated and required to pay tax on your share of interest income accrued by CPER for a particular taxable year, and in the same year, allocated a share of a capital loss that you cannot deduct currently because of the limitations discussed above.
-As another example, you could be allocated and required to pay tax on your share of interest income and capital gain for a year, but be unable to deduct some or all of your share of management fees and/or margin account interest incurred by you with respect to your shares.
+To the extent that CPER allocates losses or expenses to a shareholder that must be deferred or are disallowed as a result of these or other limitations in the Code, the U.S. Treasury Regulations thereunder, or other U.S. federal income tax authorities, the shareholder may be taxed on income in excess of its economic income or distributions (if any) on its shares.
+As one example, the shareholder could be allocated and required to pay tax on its share of interest income accrued by CPER for a particular taxable year, and in the same year, be allocated a share of a capital loss that it cannot deduct currently because of the limitations discussed above.
+As another example, the shareholder could be allocated and required to pay tax on its share of interest income and capital gain for a year, but be unable to deduct some or all of its share of management fees and/or margin account interest incurred by the shareholder with respect to its shares.
 Shareholders are urged to consult their own tax advisors regarding the effect of limitations under the Code, the U.S. Treasury Regulations thereunder, and other U.S. federal income tax authorities on their ability to deduct their allocable share of CPER's losses and expenses.